warguns/wp-reviews-hexagonal-architecture-example/Readme.txt

 * ☑️ Add your reviews using a shortcode.
 * ⭐️ Star selectors on the Form as well as admin area.
 * ✉️ You can decide which wordpress post is reviewed.
+* [/] Shortcut generator.
+* 🪟 Show and hide different components: the Average, the Form or the Review list using the shortcut

 ⌨️ Code Features: